 London: H. Henry & Co.
 (1896).
 311pp.
 A rare decadent novel in the form of a journal and letters, which resembles a French Symbolism work.
 The introduction cautions: "Basil Brooke....[has] a tendency toward softness, fatalistic acquiescence, and pervasive unsatisfactoriness which are so regrettably "in the air"...he becomes one which it may be good to present at the present time- if only for warning."
 There are descriptions of decadent London rooms and much drug-taking and a failed romance.
 The introduction also notes that the book was completed before the recent death of a well known French writer (Paul Verlaine?).
 Brian Reade's penned ownership signature on endpaper and his penciled notation where Beardsley is mentioned in the text.
 Quite rare- there appear to be no institutional copies in the US.
-Very good in publisher's boards, marbled endpapers, light wear to corners, spine a bit dulled.
+Good in boards, marbled endpapers, light wear to corners, spine a bit dulled.
+Gilt stamp on front cover of the Kingsley hotel, so this is likely a later binding.

 Refine search resultsSkip to search results